 Middle layer: 2” to 3” stone is spread to a depth of 3-4 inches.

-Top layer: Road gravel, crushed stone or pea stone is spread to a depth of 2-3 inches.
-While pea stone is considered more attractive by some homeowners, it doesn’t stay in place as well as your other options.
+Top layer: Road gravel, crushed stone or pea gravel is spread to a depth of 2-3 inches.
+While pea gravel is considered more attractive by some homeowners, it doesn’t stay in place as well as your other options.
 It will gradually be scattered into your yard, and it requires more maintenance to grade and rake it.